microsoft/golazo/docs/roles.md

 Golazo optimizes for _team_ ownership.
 Any engineer can pick any Ready ticket.
 The **Shepherd** listed is the facilitator ensuring:

-- Design doc prepared & signed off.
+- Design doc prepared and signed off.
 - Reviews happen promptly.
 - Definition of Done fully met (tests, monitoring, docs).
 - Customer validation step closes the loop.